DanaFreitas/Tic-Tac-Toe/tictactoenotes.md

 11/9 there being two event listeners is a problem. get rid of the inner one.

 if i click the third box, j is 2 but (Array point of)k is 0. why are thy different?

+11/11 for the function evt is the parameter and the button is the argument

+ideas for having the algorithm for win

+squarepart